 Step #4.
 Next up, tap on the AssistiveTouch icon → Up next, you have to tap and hold the “Home” button icon until the screen turns black and flashes white.

-You have successfully cleaned up the RAM on your iPhone.
-Check out your smartphone would run more smoothly now, and there won’t be any lag.
+You have successfully cleared the RAM on your iPhone.
+Check out your smartphone would run more smoothly now, and there may not be any lag.
 Return to this trick whenever your time with the device seems to be a little under the weather.

 Hopefully, your device has regained the Midas touch.
 There are several other ways through which you can boost the speed of your smartphone to run with the desired flair.
 If you are willing to take control of the overall performance of your iPhone X series, head over to this post.